Increasing Tobacco Prices Through Non-Tax Approaches

 - Implementing disclosure or sunshine laws for payments or discounts to retailers.

-The first two of these strategies also have the benefit of counteracting industry attempts to subvert tax increases through price discounts paid to retailers or wholesalers, which, according to the Federal Trade Commission, accounted for 85.4% of the industry’s advertising and promotional expenditures for cigarettes in 2013.
+The first two of these strategies also have the benefit of counteracting industry attempts to subvert tax increases through price discounts paid to retailers or wholesalers, which, according to the Federal Trade Commission, accounted for 84.3% of the industry’s advertising and promotional expenditures for cigarettes and smokeless tobacco in 2015.

 For a primer, review: